Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 Litva

-The largest of the three Baltic republics of the former Soviet Union
+The largest of the three Baltic republics with the biggest economy, generating roughly half of the region’s GDP

 Most diversified industry in the Baltics

-Total area: 65,300 sq km (slightly larger than Belgium, Denmark, the Netherlands, Switzerland or West Virginia)
+Total area: 65,286 sq km (slightly larger than Switzerland or West Virginia)

 Government type: Parliamentary democracy